CharmingBlaze/cyberbasic/docs/BASIC_PROGRAMMING_GUIDE.md

 ### Subroutines

-Subroutines are functions that don't return values:
+Subroutines are functions that don't return values.
+Both `ENDSUB` and `END SUB` are supported:

 ```basic
 SUB printHeader(title$)